Flu season 2022: Time to get a flu shot

 Can the flu shot give you the flu?

 No, you can’t get the flu from the flu shot.
 The virus in the flu isn’t live.
-However, it’s possible to get the flu right after getting a flu shot because it can take a couple of weeks to build up immunity after you get the flu vaccine.
-People who get sick immediately after a flu shot incorrectly assume that the flu shot gave them the flu.
-But, this isn’t true.
-That’s why it’s so important to get a flu shot early.
+However, getting the flu right after getting vaccinated is possible because it can take a couple of weeks to build up immunity after getting the influenza vaccine.
+People who get sick immediately after vaccination assume that the vaccine gave them the flu.
+But this isn’t true.
+That’s why it’s so important to get it early.

 If you have an egg allergy, can you still get a flu shot?

 There’s a myth that you can’t get a flu shot if you have an egg allergy.
 This isn’t true.
-However, it’s extremely important to let your medical provider know if you’re allergic to eggs or any other substances before having any vaccine.
+However, it’s crucial to let your medical provider know if you’re allergic to eggs or any other substances before having any vaccine.

 Where can I get a flu shot?

-You can get a flu shot at an urgent care center near you.
-You can walk in or book an appointment for a flu shot.
+Visit a nearby urgent care center for a flu shot.
+You can either walk in or make an appointment to get the vaccine.
 Remember, the earlier you have it, the better.